shaividhamsania/Intent-Travel-app/README.md

 * **The Engine:** A custom aggregator that sorts and ranks destinations based on total financial weight.
 * **Dynamic Analytics:** A responsive bar chart that updates in real-time as new "stakes" are added.
 * **Group Sync:** Unique group ID generation to simulate a shared environment.
+* **AI Integration:** While the current version is logic for the MVP, the React state is designed work well with LLM prompts ensuring smooth transition to a possible automated agent version.
 * **Soft-UI Design:** A "no-edge" aesthetic built with custom Tailwind configurations and the Fredoka/Quicksand font families for a modern, friendly user experience.

 ---